US nurse kidnapped in Haiti speaks via video for first time since her release

 Dorsainvil, of New Hampshire, and her daughter were kidnapped July 27 and released unharmed nearly two weeks later.
 El Roi did not provide any other details, including whether a ransom was paid.

-Dorsainvil said she needs time to heal, to pray and seek God’s direction for what may come next, adding that if it were solely her decision, she would be back at work in the clinic.
+She said she needs time to heal, to pray and seek God’s direction for what may come next, adding that if it were solely her decision, she would be back at work in the clinic.

 Dorsainvil was among the more than 950 people reported kidnapped in Haiti from Jan.
 1 to Aug.
 15 as the country struggles with a surge in killings and kidnappings, according to the United Nations.